(Last Update: 09/24/2024)

 Some people call them boxsprings, and some call them foundations.
 Why is it?
 A boxspring and a base are one thing in this modern world.

-Springs provide sturdy, static support and add height to mattresses, making them ideal for traditional innerspring beds.
+Springs provide sturdy, static support and add height to mattresses.

-On the other hand, an adjustable base offers dynamic support that can alter your bed's position, accommodating various comfort needs and lifestyle preferences.
+On the other hand, an adjustable base offers dynamic support that can alter your bed's position.

 Consider Your Mattress Type: Not all beds need a box spring.
 Foam, latex, and hybrid mattresses typically require a solid foundation for support and perform better on a platform bed or a slatted mattress foundation.
 Please check your mattress warranty.